-As at June 30, 2017, approximately 20% of the Corporation's cash and cash equivalents were held in Australian dollars, and approximately 4% in United States dollars.
+As at June 30, 2018, approximately 97% of the Corporation's cash and cash equivalents were held in Australian dollars.
 The Corporation is exposed to foreign exchange risk associated with the potential fluctuation of the Canadian dollar relative to the Australian and US dollars.
-A plus or minus 5% change in foreign exchange rates at the end of the reporting period would affect comprehensive loss by approximately \$237.
+A plus or minus 5% change in foreign exchange rates at the end of the reporting period would affect comprehensive loss by approximately \$542,000.
 Derivative financial instruments are not used to reduce exposure to fluctuations in foreign exchange rates.